jbonatakis/bash_101/README.md

 The **command line** allows you to interact with your operating system via text commands.
 With these commands you can create, delete, and modify files and folders (known as *directories*), manage processes, and more.
 Typically these commands are written with the language **Bash**, although there are alternatives.
 We will focus solely on Bash.

+### Accessing the Command Line

+#### Mac
+Open Spotlight Search (command + spacebar) and search for `terminal`.

+#### Linux
+Directions will vary based on your linux distribution.
+Some popular ditributions have a built in shortcut to access the terminal: `ctrl + alt + t`.
+For others you will need to search the system for `terminal`.

+#### Windows
+Windows by default does not have a standard terminal.
+It has the *power shell*, which is similar but not quite the same thing.
+An alternative would be to install the Windows Subsystem for Linux.
+For now, your best bet is to use a web based terminal for learning.
+Or learn to love Linux :)

 ### The Basic Commands
 * `pwd` - Lists the **Present Working Directory**
 * `ls` - Lists all files and directories contained within the pwd